About

-For me, garden design is a perfect combination of creative problem solving and communicating my ideas to Clients through my drawings.
-All my work is hand drafted which gives me a real connection to the spaces I work with and the designs I create.
+I love communicating my ideas to Clients through my drawings and all my work is hand drafted which gives me a real connection to the spaces I work with and the designs I create.

 More information about the APL and the accreditation process can be found here: